Sadarak District: Geography

 Sadarak District borders Turkey in the south-west (the only bordering zone with Turkey and Azerbaijan is here - 11 km), with Armenia in the north-west – 24 km and Sharur District in the south-east – 27 km.

 The climate of Sadarak is continental with hot summer and cold winter.
 Mineral water springs similar to Istisu and Jeleznovodsk were discovered in Sadarak in 1980.

 The territory of the district consists of plains, surrounded by the Ujubiz, Aghdakan, Validag and Tekgar massifs.
 The Aras River flows along the border between Turkey and Sadarak District.

 Population

 According to the State Statistics Committee, as of 2018, the population of the region recorded 15.9 thousand persons, which increased by 3.7 thousand persons (30 percent) from 12.2 thousand persons in 2000.
 8.1 thousand of total population are men, 7.8 thousand are women.

 Transportation

-Plans for a railway into Nakhchivan from Turkey have been proposed by the Turkish government.
+In 2023, Baku and Ankara agreed on building a railway transport between Turkey and Azerbaijan which would pass from Sadarak.